 What are the Types of Barcodes?

-- Code 128: This is a high density barcode, and can be used as a replacement for Code 39.
+This is a high-density barcode, and can be used as a replacement for Code 39.
 Code 128 contains only numeric or alphanumeric codes.
-It is used in identifying different types of products in shipping and packaging industries.
+It is used in identifying different types of products in the shipping and packaging industries.
 It is primarily used to identify containers and pallet levels.

-- QR Code: An abbreviation of Quick Response, the QR code is a two dimensional barcode.
+An abbreviation of Quick Response, the QR code is a two-dimensional barcode.
 Originally, it was originally designed for the automotive industry to track vehicles during the manufacturing process.
 However, it became popular for other applications due to its quick scanning capabilities.
 Today, the QR code is primarily used for time tracking, product tracking, item identification, and document management.

 This is a matrix barcode, which is designed primarily for commercial items and small electronic components.
 The Datamatrix consists of black and white modules, generally in a square or rectangular shape.
-The advantage of the datamatrix barcode is that nearly 1556 bytes of encoded information can be stored on it.
+The advantage of the DataMatrix barcode is that nearly 1556 bytes of encoded information can be stored on it.

 Barcodes provide many benefits related to asset and time tracking and product sales.
 Understanding the different types of barcodes can help you find the optimum identification method for your industry and products.

 Related Blog Post :